 Amboise France exploring the Loire Valley

-A lifetime dream to visit Chenonceau and researching the perfect place to stay to visit this spectacular Loire Valley region had me decide on staying in Amboise for 4 nights.
+A lifetime dream to visit Chenonceau and researching the perfect place to stay to visit this spectacular Loire Valley region had me decide on staying in the town of Amboise Indre-et-Loire for 4 nights.
 I figured that I would need that long to visit all the places that were on my immediate French bucket list.

 Is Amboise worth visiting?
 We actually chose to visit Amboise due to its location in the Loire Valley near all the magnificent chateaux and historic sites in the area.
 After our trip, I would highly recommend visiting Amboise and will be returning to this very pretty city.

 My visit to Amboise France included seeing where Leonardo da Vinci spent the last years of his life at Château du Clos Lucé.
 Checking out Chenonceau of course, taking a wine-tasting tour, visiting Chambord, Blois and obviously the Chateau Amboise.
 There are over 300 chateaux to visit in the Val de Loire so it would really take deep pockets and a lot of time to visit them all but dammit I’m gonna give it a try.

 - Where is Amboise France?

 - Where to stay in Amboise France

 Where is Amboise France?

 Amboise, France, is located in the Loire Valley just 20 minutes from Tours by train and about 225 km (140 miles) from Paris.
 It overlooks the River Loire between Tours and Blois.
 Take a moment to walk along the banks of the river if you stroll a short distance across the bridge you will have some wonderful views of Amboise and the Leonardo da Vinci statue on Ile d’Or then looking back towards the town .